 * Defers deportation for two years and is renewable at the end of that two years

 * Allows applicants to receive two years of work authorization for legal employment in the United States.

-Contact us to book an eligibility screening to apply for the first time or renew your deferred action, if it expires within the next six months.
+Contact us to renew your deferred action, if it expires within the next twelve months.